-4.6 Are there any specific cybersecurity requirements on telecoms or cloud providers?
+4.6 Are there any specific cybersecurity requirements on telecoms, cloud providers or social media platforms?
 (If so, please list the relevant legislation.)

 Under the revised TCA, TSPs are obliged to combat cyber-attacks (Art.
 48a para.
-1 revTCA).
-Cyber-attacks are exclusively defined as manipulations through telecommunications transmissions, such as the distribution of malicious software or the impairment of web services (so-called DDoS attacks).
+1 TCA).
+The TCA defines cyber-attacks as manipulations through telecommunications transmissions, such as the distribution of malicious software or the impairment of web services (so-called DDoS attacks).
 Physical access and backdoors in hardware and software are not covered.
 In the event that the measures implemented by TSPs do not suffice, the Federal Council is granted the power to enact more detailed regulations.

-There are no specific cybersecurity requirements applicable to cloud providers.
+There are no specific cybersecurity requirements applicable to cloud providers or social media platforms.